Master of Applied Positive Psychology

 - Understand the important factors involved in sustained behaviour change.

 Finish your course confident of gaining employment, thanks to the excellent reputation of Melbourne Graduate School of Education.
-We have been ranked as #1 in Australia and #12 in the world for Education*, meaning a degree from us is a globally-recognised achievement.
+We have been ranked as #1 in Australia and #12 in the world for Education*, meaning a degree from us is a globally recognised achievement.
+Many of our graduates move into leadership positions or are successful in transitioning to a new career.

 Meet our Master of Applied Positive Psychology alumni: Lela McGregor